Albert0i/online-lua-interpreter/luaPrimer.md

 #### Prologue
 I was much eager to obtain a good quick start guide on programming in [Lua](https://en.wikipedia.org/wiki/Lua) in Redis and it turned out I have to create my own...

-Lua is full of memories not because I love moon, it is an artefact with pecular language constructs which are stigmata from elapsed epoch.
+Lua is full of memories not because I love moon, it is an artefact with pecular language constructs which are stigmata from epoch elapsed.

 #### I. Brief History